New drug combo aims to tame rare inflammatory disease

 Summary

-This study tests whether adding lenalidomide to standard prednisone treatment can better control active IgG4-related disease, a rare condition causing swelling and damage in organs.
-About 198 adults will receive either low-dose lenalidomide plus prednisone, higher-dose lenalidomide plus prednisone, or prednisone alone for 52 weeks.
-The main goal is to see which group has fewer disease flare-ups.
+This study tests whether adding lenalidomide to standard steroid treatment can better control active IgG4-related disease (IgG4-RD), a rare condition that causes swelling and damage in organs.
+About 198 adults will receive either lenalidomide plus prednisone or prednisone alone for up to 52 weeks.
+The main goal is to see if the combination lowers the chance of the disease flaring up again.

 Get updates